 According to Meta (WhatsApp’s parent company), every day, up to 175 million WhatsApp messages are sent to business accounts, according to Meta (WhatsApp’s parent company).
 Please remember that this statistic is from October 2020, only two years after WhatsApp Business was launched.

-This is a highly rapid adoption, demonstrating the popularity of brand conversational marketing and the positive effects on consumers.
+This is a highly rapid adoption, demonstrating the popularity of brand conversational marketing and its positive effects on consumers.

 As WhatsApp introduces new features to improve communication, there’s no doubt that more and more people worldwide will begin to message their favorite brands on WhatsApp.